Examining personal digital devices at the Canadian border

 - smartwatches

-- any other device capable of storing digital data
+- any other device capable of storing digital documents or evidence relevant to compliance with Canada’s border laws

 Why we examine personal digital devices

-The CBSA has always had policies on examination of goods and has a dedicated policy on the examination of personal digital devices.
+The CBSA has always had policies on examination of goods and has dedicated policies on the examination of personal digital devices.

 CBSA officers do not always examine personal digital devices.
-Our policy is to examine a device only if concerns exist that border laws may have been contravened.
+They examine devices only if they have indicators or concerns that border laws may have been contravened, and if the law on which the officer relies allows such examination.

 Reasons an officer might examine your personal digital device(s) include concerns regarding your: